ABA Required Disclosures — ABA Standard 509

 5. Curricular offerings, academic calendar, and academic requirements

-6. Bar passage data
+6. Bar admission data

 7. Conditional scholarships

-8. Employment Summary Reports;
+8. Employment Summary Reports

 *Information on employment outcomes for the Class of 2020 may not reflect a particular